 - Bioinformatic analysis of "omic" data (RNAseq, WES, RPPA) on patient and mouse samples

-- Collaborations across the US and global institutions for coordinated development of translational projects
+- Collaborations across the US and global institutions for the coordinated development of translational projects

 Bioinformatic deconvolution of tumor immune infiltrate before and after treatment.

-The Romano lab is currently looking for a motivated research assistant willing to contribute to the scientific growth of the laboratory.
-Click here for additional information.
-Students (grad and undergrad) and potential collaborators are always welcome to contact Dr. Romano for questions, ideas and suggestions.
+Students (grad and undergrad) and potential collaborators are always welcome to contact Dr. Romano for questions, ideas, and suggestions!

 Back to Top